Get the most recent information on South Australia's response to the Coronavirus pandemic.

 Having difficulty paying a Housing SA account

-If you owe money to Housing SA, make sure you pay it by the due date.
+If you have a debt to Housing SA you need to pay it in full by the due date.

-- equal to 20% of your weekly rent, if you’re a public or Aboriginal housing tenant
+- 20% of your weekly rent if you’re a Housing SA tenant

 - $15 per week for all other customers.

 - you don’t know what the debt is for